Eat this Carolina Gold rice pudding with fruit for good luck in the New Year

 About the recipe

 Carolina Gold rice is a medium-grain, aromatic rice from the South Carolina Lowcountry.
 When stirred, it releases starch similarly to Arborio rice, which makes it a perfect substitute in risotto and rice pudding.
-While rice pudding is commonly served chilled, I highly recommend eating this one when warm, when the creamy, flowing texture of the rice is enhanced.
+While rice pudding is commonly served chilled, try this one when warm to enhance its inherently creamy texture.

 Hands On Time: 1 hour and 15 minutes